Skip to content

 Auto-crops transparent edges from an image, tightening the bounding box around visible content.

 Trim detects the edges of an image and crops them away, leaving only the visible content plus an optional padding margin.
-Three modes are available: Transparent (default) trims pixels based on alpha transparency, Top-Left Color trims pixels matching the top-left corner’s color, and Bottom-Right Color trims pixels matching the bottom-right corner’s color.
-A tolerance slider controls how close a pixel’s color must be to count as a match.
+Three modes are available: Transparent Pixels (default) trims pixels based on alpha transparency, Top-Left Color trims pixels matching the top-left corner’s color, and Bottom-Right Color trims pixels matching the bottom-right corner’s color.
+A Threshold slider controls how close a pixel’s color must be to count as a match.

 Transform